Mercy Place Boronia’s close-knit community has recently relocated to the Montrose aged care precinct.

 Aged Care Accommodation

-All rooms feature 24/7 nurse call systems so you can relax knowing help is at hand if you need it.
-Rooms are lovingly furnished with simple bedside tables and comfortable chairs.
-Each room features a view of the garden or balcony and plenty of natural light.
+All rooms have their own private ensuite and feature a 24/7 nurse call system so you can relax knowing help is at hand if you need it.
+Each room offers a view of the garden or courtyard and plenty of natural light.

 Home-cooked meals are prepared daily on site by our chef.
 The menu rotates seasonally and is developed in partnership with residents and a dietitian.
 Our kitchen can accommodate a range of dietary requirements.
 We also welcome your friends and family to enjoy a meal with us when they visit.